-Information for Parents or Carers of Patients Under 15 Years Old
+Information for Patients Under 15 Years Old

 What is dental amalgam?

 Dental amalgam is the silver coloured material that is commonly used to fill teeth that have decay.
 Amalgam is a mixture of mercury and other metals in a stable form and makes strong, long-lasting fillings.